Fellowship in Academic General Pediatrics

 Fellows are required to apply for the MCHRI Clinical Trainee (MD) Support grant in the first year of the fellowship and fulfill all ancillary requirements for the MCHRI award, which includes applying for external funding.

-Fellows interested in pursuing a master’s degree during the fellowship program are encouraged to apply for the MCHRI Master's Tuition Program grant for financial support.
+Fellows interested in pursuing a master’s degree during the fellowship program are encouraged to apply for the MCHRI Master's Tuition Program grant for financial support during the second year of the fellowship.